Stewart Myers: Career

 Recent projects include the valuation of investments in R&D, risk management, and the allocation of capital in diversified firms, and the theory of corporate governance.

-He is currently a principal of economic consulting firm The Brattle Group.
+As of 2010, he was a principal of economic consulting firm The Brattle Group.
 He is a past president of the American Finance Association, a research associate of the National Bureau of Economic Research, and a director of the Cambridge Endowment for Research in Finance.